astridcamillep/USCRIME/Final_Project.md

 ![png](Final_Project_files/Final_Project_24_1.png)

-Our baseline model above (Linear Regression) has a R-squared score of 0.48, using our model on the data explains 48% of the variance in the dependent variable.
-From the residuals plot, we can also see that this is the best our linear regression can do: the residuals are relatively stochastic.
-Our next step is to use more advanced models, specifically, tree based models.
+Our baseline model above (Linear Regression) has a R-squared score of 0.48, which means that our predictors can explain 48% of the variance in the dependent variable.
+From the residuals plot, we can also see that this is the best our linear regression can do as the residuals are relatively stochastic and centered around zero.
+Our next step is to use more advanced models, specifically, tree-based models.
 These models are known to work well with high dimensional data with a mix of categorical and continuous variables.
-These models also allow us to tune different parameters (number of estimators, etc) to maximize the performance.
+These models also allow us to tune different parameters (number of estimators, etc.) to maximize its performance.

-We try 2 different models: Random Forest, Adaboost
+We try 2 different models: Random Forest and Adaboost.

 ```python